 - A medium green vegetable salad, dressed with olive oil and pepper to taste; a tablespoon of oat flakes and a small portion of chicken.

 - Oat soup and a portion of grilled chicken breast.

 - Three tablespoons of oatmeal and a bowl of mixed salad with shredded chicken.

 - Three tablespoons of oatmeal and a salad with tomato, lettuce, and asparagus.

 - A medium plate of stir-fried vegetables, a portion of chicken, and a cup of oat milk.

-- One greek yogurt with two tablespoons of oats and an apple.
+- Greek yogurt with two tablespoons of oats and an apple

-- A portion of chicken, a plate of steamed vegetables and three tablespoons of oats.
+- A portion of fish, a plate of steamed vegetables, and three tablespoons of oats

-- A cup of oatmeal and a handful of tree nuts.
+- A cup of oatmeal and a handful of nuts

-Just like with other regimens, the oat diet can have some side effects during and after you do it.
-You might have a rebound effect after finishing it, where some people regain some weight after returning to their regular dietary habits.
+To conclude, just like with other regimens, the oat diet can have some side effects during and after you do it.
+You might experience a rebound effect after finishing it.
+This is where some people regain some weight after returning to their regular dietary habits.

 To avoid gaining weight back and losing the results you achieved, it’s important that you follow a balanced diet and control the calories you eat and drink after finishing this plan.
 This way, you’ll get a lasting result!It might interest you...